Fly Fishing For Trout: 39 Tips For More Trout

 Fly rods are rated by a weight-rating system.

-It’s not about the actual weight of the rod, it’s more about the weight of the fly line which also uses the same rating system.
+It’s not about the actual weight of the rod.
+It’s more about the weight of the fly line, which also uses the same rating system.

 This is done so the rod and line are matched up better.
 The right line on the right rod will cast easily and will cast well.
 The wrong line will make it difficult to cast.

-Click the like for my recommendations for the best fly rods for trout.
+See my recommendations for the best fly rods for trout.

 34. Use The Right Fly Line

-For most trout fishing you will want a full-floating fly line that uses a weight-forward taper.
+For most trout fishing, you will want a full-floating fly line that uses a weight-forward taper.
 With this fly line, you will be able to fish all methods.

-Partial sinking lines, also known as intermediate fly lines, and full sinking lines are mostly used for wet fly fishing, and streamer fishing in lakes, ponds, and on large rivers.
+Partial sinking lines, also known as intermediate fly lines, and full sinking lines, are mostly used for wet fly fishing and streamer fishing in lakes, ponds, and on large rivers.

 35. Use The Right Reel

-A good reel will also help you land fish especially if it has a good smooth disc drag.
+A good reel will also help you land fish, especially if it has a good smooth disc drag.

-Your reel should also be the right size for the rod and line which is why fly reels also come with the same weight-raring system.
+Your reel should also be the right size for the rod and line, which is why fly reels also come with the same weight-raring system.

 Having the right reel will balance out the rod and make casting and fishing more fun.